LSSTDESC/DC2-production/scripts/README_write_gcr_to_parquet.md

 # Using write_gcr_to_parquet.py

 This README contains the updated instructions for using `write_gcr_to_parquet.py`.
-It is last updated by Yao-Yuan Mao on Jan 5th, 2021.
+It was last updated by Yao-Yuan Mao on Jan 5th, 2021.

 ## General environment setup